-- .1 All internal collector roads and access streets; - .2 A two lane undivided sub-arterial road being the further extension of Discovery Drive from the existing intersection with Davenport Parade to the future intersection with Bridgeport Drive and a two lane collector road being Bridgeport Drive through to the western boundary of the precinct, in accordance with the MHIA. - .3 Intersections at the intersection points along the extension northwards of Discovery Drive (refer Figure 7) to suit the standard of construction of adjacent roads including, if required, auxiliary left turn, right turn, stand-up lanes and traffic signals.
+- .1 All internal collector roads and access streets; - .2 A two lane undivided sub-arterial road being the further extension of Discovery Drive from the existing intersection with Davenport Parade to the future intersection with Bridgeport Drive, in accordance with the MHIA. - .3 Intersections at the intersection points along the extension northwards of Discovery Drive (refer Figure 7) to suit the standard of construction of adjacent roads including, if required, auxiliary left turn, right turn, stand-up lanes and traffic signals.
 The staging of traffic signals may be undertaken in accordance with a timetable approved by Council as per the MHIA; and - .4 Bikeways and pathways, including commuter and recreational bikeways generally as shown on Figure 4, in accordance with the MHIA.